 Seal the pot and cook on high pressure for 27-28 minutes.
 It will take 15-17 minutes for the pot to come to pressure in a six-quart IP.
 Once pressure cooking is complete wait 15 minutes (NPR) before releasing the remaining pressure.

 Turn on your broiler.
 Use tongs to transfer the meat to a baking sheet–reserve the flavorful pork stock for another use if you like.
-It’s okay if some of the stock isn’t completely drained from the meat.
+It's okay if some of the stock isn't completely drained from the meat.
 Taste the meat.
-There should be ample flavor from pressure cooking but you can sprinkle a little more salt and pepper and onion powder if you feel it needs it.
-You can leave the meat in cubes or shred them with two forks before broiling.
-Broil for two to three minutes on each side.
-(I find it’s easier to broil without shredding first so I can easily flip the cubes with tongs to broil the other side.
-You can shred and broil again after if you prefer extra crispy pieces.)
+There should be ample flavor from pressure cooking but you can sprinkle a little more salt and pepper and onion powder if you feel it needs it and/or drizzle a little more of the pork stock.
+Shred the meat with two forks before broiling.
+Broil for two to three minutes, stir once to expose more pieces to crisp up then broil again for another two to three minutes.
 Serve with accompaniments.

 Seasonings: Feel free to use your own combination of seasonings and spices for this recipe–I used what I have in the pantry but I think the allspice is the key here.
 It adds a subtle, pleasant hint of spice that I really like and the ancho Chile powder a touch of smokiness.
 My seasoning mix makes about two to three tablespoons.
 Edit 6.29.22 Using a little extra paprika and ancho Chile powder work well too.

 Allspice 6.29.22: I prefer now to use one tablespoon for this recipe because it lends the best flavor.